 There are a number of job boards out there, so I’m assuming you’re already familiar with the job aggregators like Indeed and SimplyHired.
 Another great resource for recent grads is TheLadders.
 Previously a service for high-level professionals, we opened our doors to all career-driven professionals almost two years ago.
 Create a profile on our site and start receiving job matches that align with your background and goals.
-You can also download our free iPhone app, Job Search by TheLadders, to access new listings on the go and size up your competition with our competitive analysis tool, TheLadders Scout.
+You can also download our free app, Job Search by TheLadders, to access new listings on the go and size up your competition with our competitive analysis tool, TheLadders Scout.

 Put your Twitter accounts and Pinterest boards to good use in your job search!
 Start following companies, recruiting agencies and other career resources on Twitter –they’ll often use their Twitter handles to blast out job listings.
 To get started, search for people with the terms “Jobs” or “Careers” or search by popular Twitter hashtags.
 More and more companies are also using Pinterest to display their positions and show off their company culture.
 Run similar searches on Pinterest for Pinners with “Careers” in the title.